 Some people might think it is rude to decline a meeting because it seems "irrelevant".
 But I think it is our responsibility to avoid irrelevant meetings and other time wasters.
 There is also no harm in asking the organiser if he or she thinks it makes sense that you attend.
 This may be different depending on your organisation's culture.

 6. Start on time but end whenever

-This sometimes come down to culture in the organisation.
+This sometimes comes down to culture in the organisation.
 But in most organisations people should be on time, as starting the meeting late can push the agenda.
-Which might end up creating a second meeting.
+Which might end up creating a second meeting, which has additional overhead.
 A valid excuse should be in place if you are late to a meeting and you end up delaying it.

 I was once in a meeting that was supposed to be an hour long.
 We finished the meeting after 40 minutes.
 But something odd happened, people stayed and just chatted.
 They had booked an hour of their time so that is what they were going to use.
-Exactly after 20 minutes they went back to their desks.
+After exactly 20 minutes they went back to their desks.
 Needless to say..
-You do NOT have to spent all the time booked for the meeting.
+You do NOT have to spend all the time booked for the meeting.
 When the agenda is done the meeting can end and everyone can get on with other tasks.

 7. Have someone take notes

 You can have someone take notes of what was discussed and what agreements were made.
-This isn't a contract, but merely a reminder on what happened.
+This is not a contract, but merely a reminder of what happened.
 This can also be useful for people who could not attend the meeting to know what transpired.

-Notes are also great if you have a meeting on a task, but you do not get around to do it until half a year later.
-One of the outcomes of a meeting may be that the task could be down prioritised.
-Then when you get around to do it you have forgotten all the important decisions, in this situation notes will be of great value.
+Notes are also great if you have a meeting on a task, but you do not get around to doing it until half a year later.
+One of the outcomes of the meeting could be that the task is down prioritised.
+Then when you get around to doing it you have forgotten all the important decisions, in this situation notes will be of great value.

 8. Make sure everyone needed attends